achicodess/greenpulse/README.md

 ---

 ### 📰 GNews API
-**What it provides:** Live news articles matching topic queries — filtered to English, sorted by recency.
+**What it provides:** Live news articles matching topic queries — filtered to English, sorted by recency and relavence.

 **Why GNews over RSS:** Three separate RSS feed proxies were attempted — `rss2json`, `corsproxy.io`, and `allorigins.win` — all of which proved inconsistent in production due to CORS policy changes, proxy rate limiting, and feed format inconsistencies across sources.
 GNews is a direct, stable REST API with 100 free requests per day and consistent JSON responses.